Loch Ness Monster: George Spicer (1933)

 Modern interest in the monster was sparked by a sighting on 22 July 1933, when George Spicer and his wife saw "a most extraordinary form of animal" cross the road in front of their car.
 They described the creature as having a large body (about 4 ft high and 25 ft long) and a long, wavy, narrow neck, slightly thicker than an elephant's trunk and as long as the 10–12 ft width of the road.
 They saw no limbs.
 It lurched across the road toward the loch 20 yd away, leaving a trail of broken undergrowth in its wake.
 Spicer described it as "the nearest approach to a dragon or pre-historic animal that I have ever seen in my life," and as having "a long neck, which moved up and down in the manner of a scenic railway."
 It had "an animal" in its mouth and had a body that "was fairly big, with a high back, but if there were any feet they must have been of the web kind, and as for a tail I cannot say, as it moved so rapidly, and when we got to the spot it had probably disappeared into the loch."
+Though he was the first to describe the creature as a plesiosaur-like dinosaur, evidence suggested by researchers at Columbia University in 2013 proved his story to be fake.
+The university and Daniel Loxton suggested that Spicer's sighting was fictionalized and inspired by a long-necked dinosaur that rises out of a lake in King Kong, a film that was extremely popular in cinemas in his home city of London during August 1933, when Spicer reported the sighting.
+Loxton and Donald Prothero later cited King Kong as evidently an influence on the Loch Ness Monster myth.

 On 4 August 1933 the Courier published a report of Spicer's sighting.
 This sighting triggered a massive amount of public interest and an uptick in alleged sightings, leading to the solidification of the actual name "Loch Ness Monster."

 It has been claimed that sightings of the monster increased after a road was built along the loch in early 1933, bringing workers and tourists to the formerly isolated area.
 However, Binns has described this as "the myth of the lonely loch", as it was far from isolated before then, due to the construction of the Caledonian Canal.
 In the 1930s, the existing road by the side of the loch was given a serious upgrade.